 If you are a vaquita, your life is perilous.
 Although you probably don’t know it, every day you run the risk of stumbling into a fishing net, becoming entangled and suffocating when you can’t get to the surface to breathe.
 Fishing nets have almost wiped vaquitas out.
 In 1997 there were around 600 vaquitas.
-Now there are fewer than 30.
+Now there are only around 10 remaining.
 90% of the population was lost between 2011 and 2016 alone.
 Although the Mexican government has now banned the static nets that were killing them, illegal fishing is still rife in the vaquitas’ home and discarded nets are a massive problem for these little porpoises.

 What do vaquita eat?